Frequently Asked Questions

 What is the difference between a personal care home and a long-term care home?

 Personal care homes are privately owned and operated, providing accommodation, meals, and assistance with or supervision of personal care to adults.
 Personal care homes may be “for-profit” or “not for profit”.
 The number of residents that can be cared for in personal care home ranges from one bed to many beds.
 Residents do not have to demonstrate need to be admitted to a personal care home.
 Personal care home licensees may decide who to admit to the personal care home based on the services they are able to provide.
 The type of care provided in personal care homes varies from home-to-home.
 While personal care homes usually care for people with lighter care needs, some personal care homes do provide care to persons with heavier care needs.

 Personal care homes should not be confused with special care homes (i.e. long-term care homes/nursing homes), which are part of the publicly-funded health system and serve residents typically with heavier care needs.
-Regional health authorities assess and prioritize individuals for placement in special-care homes based on assessed need.
-A common assessment tool is used by assessors in the health regions to determine the needs of an individual.
+The Saskatchewan Health Authority is responsible for assessing and prioritizing individuals for placement in special-care homes based on assessed need.
+A common assessment tool is used by assessors throughout the province to determine the needs of an individual.